Trip Summary and Itinerary Map

 Day 3: Falkland Islands

-In the afternoon, watch for Peale's dolphins and the distinctive black and white markings of the Commerson's Dolphin as Silver Explorer approaches West Point Island.
-Upon arrival, photographic opportunities are everywhere as you walk across rolling moorland and admire colonies of black-browed albatrosses that nest side-by-side with feisty rockhopper penguins.
+Watch for Peale's dolphins and the distinctive black and white markings of the Commerson's Dolphin as Silver Explorer approaches West Point Island.
+Located slightly northwest of West Falkland, West Point Island is used for sheep farming and nature observations.
+Upon arrival, photographic opportunities are everywhere as you walk across rolling moorland and admire colonies of black-browed albatrosses that nest side-by-side with feisty Rockhopper Penguins.
 Learn about the island's unique vegetation including the rare Felton plant.
 The hospitable island owners are always happy to answer your questions and share their stories.

 Day 4: Stanley, Falkland Islands